Skip to main content

 2. Chompret clinical diagnostic criteria is defined by the presence of any one of the following:

-1. Individual with a tumor belonging to the LFS tumor spectrum (e.g., soft tissue sarcoma, osteosarcoma, central nervous system (CNS) tumor, breast cancer, adrenocortical carcinoma) before age 46 years AND at least one first- or second-degree relative (see Note 1) with a LFS tumor (except breast cancer if proband has breast cancer) before 56 years of age or with multiple tumors at any age.
+1. Individual with a tumor belonging to the LFS tumor spectrum (e.g., soft tissue sarcoma, osteosarcoma, central nervous system (CNS) tumor, breast cancer, adrenocortical carcinoma) before 46 years of age AND at least one first- or second-degree relative (see Note 1) with a LFS tumor (except breast cancer if proband has breast cancer) before 56 years of age or with multiple tumors at any age.

 2. Individual with multiple tumors (except multiple breast tumors), two of which belong to the LFS tumor spectrum described above, with the first tumor having occurred before 46 years of age.